 – Carrie Mae Weems

-Like a Gordon Parks portrait frozen in time, film photography exudes a quiet confidence.
+Like a Gordon Parks portrait frozen in time, film photography possesses a quiet confidence.
 With each click of the shutter, it reveals a hidden door that allows us to wander into nostalgia and surrender to the lens of a masterful storyteller.
 Film transports you to a world of endless creative possibilities.
+Every frame is created with purpose, inviting both the photographer and the subject to slow down and become fully present.
+There are no shortcuts, only thoughtful observation and honest craftsmanship.
+Every frame transforms fleeting moments into enduring works of art.
+Its subtle imperfections, remarkable depth, and unmistakable character create photographs that feel both timeless and deeply human.
+Film doesn’t simply preserve how a moment looked; it preserves its soul.

 Taking photography seriously is a reflection of its importance to me.
 Taking my clients serious is a reflection of THEIR importance to me.
 My clients deserve to be authentically represented despite heritage and background.
 My photographs honor the uniqueness of every single person.
 My photographs represent the beauty of every single couple.

 Houston & Ade decided to tell their love story by honing in on Houston’s South Carolina heritage and Ade’s Nigerian background, and pay tribute to their ancestors through symbolism around nature, traditions, and love standing the test of time.
-Ade’s full name, Adetunji, translates to “return of the crown,” which soon became a theme for the impending nuptials – the couple wanted to lean into the regality of cultures that have been disempowered for hundreds of years.
+Ade’s full name, Adetunji, translates to “return of the crown,” which soon became a theme for the impending nuptials.

 A formal, traditional ceremony inside a chapel was also a must for the couple, who both grew up playing an active role in their churches.
 When guests arrived at Somerset Chapel they were greeted with lush, seasonal arrangements of white florals and a custom chandelier draped in greenery.
 The ceremony began with a wedding party processional to “The Swan” by Camille Saint-Saëns.
 The ceremony was officiated by South Carolina congressman and longtime friend of Houston’s family, James Clyburn.
 “I think what helped the most was that we shared our vows privately before the ceremony,” says Houston.
 “After we shared our vows, my entire focus was on having the best time with Ade and I forgot about everything else.”
 Former Presiding Elder Eddie Gadsden provided a brief sermon and prayer, and the Hallelujah singers led the recessional with “Holy, Holy, Holy” and “Oh Happy Day” before the couple was chauffeured away in a Rolls Royce Corniche to the River House for cocktail hour and dinner.